United Arab Emirates - AutomotiveUAE - Automotive

 G.C.C Standardization Organization (GSO)

-As a regional trade hub supporting intense international business activity, the U.A.E. presents an extremely competitive business landscape for American companies in this sector.
-However, the U.A.E.
-Ministry of Interior recently announced that as of May 1, 2017 registration of imported used vehicles will be subject to a conformity letter by ESMA after verifying compliance with the new regulations on import of used vehicles.
+As a regional trade hub supporting intense international business activity, the UAE presents an extremely competitive business landscape for American companies in this sector.
+However, the UAE Ministry of Interior recently announced that as of May 2017 registration of imported used vehicles will be subject to a conformity letter by ESMA after verifying compliance with the new regulations on import of used vehicles.
 Many successful U.S. firms already in business in the region rely on technological advantage and quality assurance in addressing current demand and facing foreign competition.
-Also, with increased emphasis on consumer safety, the U.A.E. government is introducing new regulations for Safety of Imported Used Light Vehicles to U.A.E. and safety requirement for Modified Vehicles.
+Also, with increased emphasis on consumer safety, the UAE government is introducing new regulations for Safety of Imported Used Light Vehicles to UAE and safety requirement for Modified Vehicles.
 More information can be found on the Emirates Authority for Standardization and Metrology.

 Parts and Components

-The U.A.E.’s auto aftermarket has developed at a robust pace thanks to the strength of the country’s economy, high private consumption levels and a growing population.
-The U.A.E.’s strategic positioning and economic conditions has lead the country to become a regional hub for car parts and vehicle components in the entire Middle East and GCC.
-As a result, the U.A.E. has become a key player in the car parts trade within the Gulf region and has positioned itself as a major re-export center.
-In addition, the economic slowdown that has resulted in fewer new vehicle purchases could positively impact auto aftermarket sales if vehicles are kept for longer.
+The UAE’s auto aftermarket has developed at a robust pace thanks to the strength of the country’s economy, high private consumption levels and a growing population.
+The UAE’s strategic positioning and economic conditions has led the country to become a regional hub for car parts and vehicle components in the entire Middle East and GCC.
+As a result, the UAE has become a key player in the car parts trade within the Gulf region and has positioned itself as a major re-export center.
+In addition, the economic slowdown that has resulted in fewer new vehicle purchases could positively impact auto aftermarket sales if vehicles are kept longer.

-The U.A.E. currently is the sixth largest destination for U.S. exports of new passenger cars ($ 1.4 bn.) and second largest destination for used vehicles ($ 426 MN.).
+The UAE currently is the sixth largest destination for U.S. exports of new passenger cars ($ 1.4 billion) and second largest destination for used vehicles ($426 million).
 These present an opportunity for increased exports of U.S. aftermarket parts for those vehicles.

-Aftermarket parts for off-road vehicles and SUVs have good potential in the U.A.E..
-SUVs and 4x4 cars are especially popular in the U.A.E. and there is a high level of interest in off-road and desert driving.
+Aftermarket parts for off-road vehicles and SUVs have good potential in the UAE SUVs and 4x4 cars are especially popular in the UAE and there is a high level of interest in off-road and desert driving.
 Larger vehicles are popular in order to accommodate large families, and the Detroit Three excel in this competitive segment, particularly the larger SUV market.
+In addition, U.S. manufacturers exploring business in the region may find it worthy to note that apart from EVs, the UAE government encourages autonomous vehicle technology, research and development into driverless vehicles and other smart, green and environment friendly technologies such as alternate fuel vehicles, including Hybrid and Hydrogen vehicles.
+Given high disposable income levels and an interest in classic, modified and luxury vehicles, demand for specialty performance and appearance products is likely to continue growing.
+U.S. companies can also endeavor to command a leading position in the supply of transmissions, tuning and high-performance parts and kits, steering, suspension, and brake components and parts to the UAE market.

 Government of Dubai Customs Agency